nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 **Cyclistic members** - person with an annual membership - believed to be more profitable than casual riders.

 * **What problem am I trying to solve?**

-The goal of this project is to rreate a marketing campaign to convert casual riders into members, since this will be more profitable for the company.
+The goal of this project is to create a marketing campaign to convert casual riders into members, since this will be more profitable for the company.
 Thus we are not focusing on gaining new people into the program, but rather on how we can convince existing people who are casual riders to upgrade to annual memberships.

 To do this, I will solve the problem of how they use the program differently than members.

 From this description of the problem I can generate the business task, since in the end we are interested in finding out *how we can get more people to sign up for annual memberships*, as this will increase revenue for the company.

 * **How can my insights drive business decisions?**